-The previous LTPs focus on repayment of debt has meant that Council is now well within its allowable maximum debt levels, as projected debt was reduced.
+The previous LTPs focus on debt repayment has meant that Council is now well within its allowable maximum debt levels, as projected debt has been reduced.

 A key funding stream for investment in infrastructure is by way of borrowings/debt.
-The use of debt allows the costs of infrastructure to be spread over the life of the asset and paid for by all users of the asset across generations.
-The management of debt to ensure sustainable financial management still presents a major challenge, however with a growing population costs are better shared to aid with affordability.
+The use of debt allows the costs of infrastructure to be spread over the life of the asset and paid for by all users of the assets across generations.
+The management of debt to ensure sustainable financial management still presents a major challenge, however with a growing population costs would be better shared to aid with affordability.

 Many parks and reserves projects are funded by financial contributions.
 As at 30 June 2020 Council had a future obligation of just over \$7 million in reserve contributions to spend.
-Council ensures throughout the plan that contributions received are expensed on qualifying projects as per the Reserves Policy and the future obligation which offsets any debt should reduce to \$5 million.
+Council ensures throughout the plan, that contributions received are expensed on qualifying projects as per the Reserves Policy, and the future obligation which offsets any debt should reduce to \$5 million.

-Operational surpluses in the past have resulted because we have not been able to deliver all of our capital works programme.
+In the past, operational surpluses have resulted because we have not been able to deliver all of our capital works programme.
 The capital programme being underspent has meant Council has not had to borrow as much as planned.
-Even though the Council is well within its debt ratios throughout the 10 years Council has indicated it would prefer the balance of debt to not exceed \$60 million as this is a more conservative and prudent level relative to the community's expectations.
+Even though the Council has been well within its debt ratios throughout the 10 years, Council has indicated it would prefer the balance of debt to not exceed \$60 million as this is a more conservative and a prudent level relative to the community's expectations.

-Over the next 10 years this level of \$60 million is exceeded as a result of investment in growth projects in 3 of the 10 years.
+If adopted, it is expected that over the next 10 years, the level of \$60 million is exceeded as a result of investment in growth projects, in 2 of the 10 years of the LTP.

-The table below shows that as a result of growth, even though the debt is increasing over the life of the LTP the actual debt per rateable property has decreased.
+The table below shows that even though the debt is increasing over the life of the LTP, the actual debt per rateable property will decrease.

-Council's approach to manage this challenge is to ensure forecasting is carried out and debt that is needed to fund assets is primarily borrowed from LGFA which has been set up to provide cheaper debt financing to local government organisations.
+Council's approach to manage this challenge is to ensure forecasting is carried out and that the debt that is required to fund assets is primarily borrowed from LGFA, which has been set up to provide cheaper debt financing to local government organisations.